-In this world of fake news and neo-xenophobia, it’s hard to hear voices encouragring cultural understanding through all the noise.
-Over the past month, I spent some time working in cafes, brunching and taking extra pilates classes to work off the procesco brunches.
+In this world of fake news and neo-xenophobia, it’s hard to hear voices encouraging cultural understanding through all the noise.
+Over the past month, I spent some time working in cafes, brunching and taking extra Pilates classes to work off the prosecco brunches.
 I came across some souls we can all learn from when it comes to understanding.

 So one day a yogi/martial arts guru guy took the class and left her speechless – which takes a lot.
 This guy did the advanced version of all her exercises without effort.
 And to her annoyance he was meditating throughout the entire class.
 From that day out, Ms. Retired French Ballerina started incorporating mantras and gongs into the 100 exercise.
 She says, “if it works for him, maybe there is something to it”.

-Conversation Three – While eating brunch with a fellow American, our South African waitress stoped her chores to engage in a conversation about white previlege.
+Conversation Three – While eating brunch with a fellow American, our South African waitress stopped her chores to engage in a conversation about white privilege.
 As she was clearing away our plates, she introduces herself and says, “I couldn’t help overhearing your conversation.”
-She gave us some introductions and offered this, “first white people must acknowledge thier previledge and only then will they realize the injustices of the world.”
+She gave us some introductions and offered this, “first white people must acknowledge their privileged and only then will they realise the injustices of the world.”
 Double take…okay Ms. South Africa – talk more.
 She explains further,”White South Africans are long away from being race neutral but the painful conversation of privilege has started which is a long way from where the US currently is”.
 I really wanted her to be wrong but there is truth to that.
-The only thing I could add to her statement is – If the news is evidence of a society’s racial consciousness, eveyone seems to be looking past each other and closing themselves off into more insular groups.
+The only thing I could add to her statement is – If the news is evidence of a society’s racial consciousness, everyone seems to be looking past each other and closing themselves off into more insular groups.
 How could one group of people understand their privilege as it relates to others if they refuse to acknowledge others as they do themselves.
 Pain is pain and blood is red and we’re all apart of the same species.